 This standard and OCIA’s policies and procedures have been found equivalent by the European Commission to the EU 834/2007 & the 889/2008 regulations.
 Verification to this program will allow your organic product to be exported to any EU member state.

-This is a verification that OCIA performs for certified operators located within the United States to verify that Lignin Sulfonate (used as a flotation device) and Alkali-Extracted Humic Acid have not been used in the growing, or manufacture of their product.
+This is a verification that OCIA performs for certified operators located within the United States.
 JAS Equivalency allows for NOP certified product to be exported to Japan, providing the applicant will be shipping to a JAS certified importer that is willing to affix the JAS Seal in Japan, or be processed by a JAS certified processor/manufacturer in the United States.
 This is required for issuance of a USDA Agricultural Marketing Services Certificate (AMS or TM-11 Form) of export.